Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Aggravated criminal surveillance for sexual gratification (Ala.
 Code § 13A-11-32.1)

-ClassificationClass A or B Misdemeanor
+ClassificationClass B Misdemeanor or higher

 EnforcementLocal Law Enforcement